Skip to Content

 Lukka Bar, Restaurant & Cafe, Çalış Beach

-And we’d been living in Fethiye for well over ten years before we ventured into the place.
+We’d been living in Fethiye for well over ten years before we ventured into Lukka – and we’ve been on-and-off regular customers for over ten years since then.

 Lukka Bar, Restaurant & Cafe – Çalış Beach